Oil drillers, refiners struggle with Texas deep freeze

 Several Texas ports, including Houston, Galveston, and key liquefied natural gas (LNG) exporting sites at Freeport and Sabine Pass were closed due to weather, according to USCG Petty Officer Jonathan Lally.

-The supply disruptions drove further gains in oil prices on Wednesday, and U.S. natural gas climbed to a more than three-month high after rising more than 10% on Tuesday.
-[O/R] [NGA/]
+The supply disruptions on Wednesday drove further gains in oil prices, which ended the session up more than 1.5%, and U.S. natural gas climbed to a more than three-month high after rising more than 10% on Tuesday.

 ‘UNPRECEDENTED’ COLD WEATHER